mrm007/sublime-text-config/Packages/JavaScriptNext - ES6 Syntax/README.md

 To set this as your default JavaScript syntax, open a javascript file, then select `View -> Syntax -> Open all with current extension as... -> JavascriptNext`.

-You may also need to change the ColorScheme, `Preferences -> Color Scheme --> JavaScriptNext - ES6 Syntax`.
+You may also need to change the ColorScheme, `Preferences -> Color Scheme --> JavaScriptNext`.

 ## Screenshots